 Papa John’s profits off the suffering of others, and it certainly is not going to stop selling these products as long as there is customer demand, government subsidy support for “meat” and dairy products, and funding from corporate entities such as PETA.
 Reform-focused, pro-capitalist campaigns like this one only make the work easier.

 Readers can learn more about the Nonhuman Animal rights industrial complex and its consequences for anti-speciesism in my 2016 publication, A Rational Approach to Animal Rights.
+Receive research updates straight to your inbox by subscribing to my newsletter.

 This essay was originally published on The Academic Activist Vegan on February 28, 2013.